 Immersion oils are available with low or very low autofluorescence.
 Autofluorescence is the natural fluorescence emission of the oil when exposed to light.
 Each immersion oil has a different level of background emission, which either increases or decreases the contrast of the image; oils with very low autofluorescence are optimized for use in sensitive or UV fluorescence microscopy applications.

 To clean immersion objectives after use with immersion oils, use a soft optical cleaning tissue such as our MC-5 premium lens tissues.

 The OT1 is a compact objective lens turret with four RMS-threaded ports.
-The housing is primarily constructed of aluminum but has steel inserts at critical points to ensure the durability and precision of the detent mechanism that reproducibly positions the objective lenses with a high degree of accuracy.
+The aluminum housing has steel inserts at critical points to ensure the durability and precision of the detent mechanism, which reproducibly positions the objective lenses with a high degree of accuracy.
 The mounting interface for the OT1 objective lens turret has SM1 (1.035"-40) threading so that it can be easily integrated into custom imaging systems built using Thorlabs' Lens Tube and Cage Systems.
 To mount the OT1 in a cage system, use a CP02 or CP02T for a 30 mm cage system and an LCP02 for a 60 mm cage system.